zion-sati/EffinDOM/README.md

 The DOM was a document viewer.
 We stretched it over application architecture like a latex glove three sizes too small.
 Every framework since has been a different brand of "ultra-thin" — same discomfort, better marketing.
+React gave us a virtual one.
+Svelte promised a thinner one.
+None of them addressed the fundamental problem: you're still wearing one.

-**EffinDom is what happens when you stop pretending the DOM is fine and build a real runtime instead.**
+**EffinDom is what happens when you stop pretending the DOM is fine and build a real runtime instead.
+Go raw.
+Feel the performance.
+The browser was always a display server — we just forgot.**

 ---